If you come into contact with a person who has tested positive for COVID-19 (coronavirus), you may be a close contact.

 Follow up from contact tracer

-During the 14 days you are restricting your movements a contact tracer will text or phone you to check if you have any symptoms.
-If you develop any symptoms of COVID-19, call your GP.
+During the 14 days you are restricting your movements you may get a daily text from a member of the contact tracing team.
+This is to remind you to call your GP if you develop any symptoms of COVID-19.

 Living with someone who is a close contact

-You will become a close contact yourself if they test positive for COVID-19.
+If the close contact develops symptoms, they will need to self-isolate and phone a GP.
+You will become a close contact if they test positive for COVID-19.
+You will need to restrict your movements.